-- Test the local adaptability of newly (pre-)released rice and bean varieties
+- tested the local adaptability of newly (pre-)released rice and bean varieties;

-- Try out business models for local cost-effective and sustainable production of early generation seed
+- Tried out business models for local cost-effective and sustainable production of early generation seed;

-- Test seed value chain organisation opportunities to professionalise the bean and rice seed production and marketing system
+- Tested seed value chain organisation opportunities to professionalise the bean and rice seed production and marketing system.